 You may think it’s your party and you can get drunk if you want to, but if you want to actually remember how awesome your party was, stay sober(ish).
 It’s way too easy to get carried away at your own party, in the comfort of your home, egged on by everyone else – but when the host gets drunk, it’s kind of embarrassing.
 This is your time to shine, talk to everyone and maybe initiate a dance off, not the time to have your head in a toilet.

 So you’ve got a house full of great people and none of them are talking to each other, shame on you!
 When hosting a party it’s your job to get people talking – the only thing they have in common is you, after all.
 Instigate dancing or games (ring of fire is ALWAYS a winner), play cupid, hire a magician (cheesy but fascinating) – whatever it takes to get your guests talking.
+That way, everyone making friends will be super easy.

 Really important if you have roommates as no one wants a stranger bursting into their room thinking it’s the bathroom.
 Make sure you lock roommates’ doors, and make sure you have a lock on your bathroom door – no party guest wants to walk in on another in the toilet.